Special routes of U.S. Route 29: Lawrenceville–Winder business loop

 U.S. Highway 29 Business (US 29 Bus.) was established in 1998 along a former segment of US 29 from Lawrenceville to Winder, Georgia, and travels concurrent with SR 8.
 The highway begins just northeast of Lawrenceville and heads north of SR 316 (University Parkway, which is concurrent with the US 29 mainline) from Dacula.
 Then, it continues parallel to US 29/SR 316 through the cities of Auburn, Carl, and Winder.
 Then, it travels concurrent with SR 53 and heads southeast to intersect with US 29/SR 316 again, therefore making this the end of US 29 Bus.
 The portion of US 29 Bus. from the western end of the SR 11 and SR 53 concurrencies in Winder to its eastern terminus is part of the National Highway System, a system of routes determined to be the most important for the nation's economy, mobility, and defense.

 Lawrenceville–Athens business loop

 U.S. Highway 29 Business (US 29 Bus.) was a short-lived business loop of US 29 in 1950 that spanned from Lawrenceville to Athens, Georgia, and bypassed communities such as Winder and Bogart.

+South Carolina

+Greenville alternate route

+US 29 Alternate in Greenville is a brand-new route that was established in 2025.